 These are 20 most common mistakes:

 Typos, incorrect information, and format errors can all blow away a message.
-The system is very unforgiving, and you may never know.
-So be careful.
+The system is unforgiving, and you may never know that your message wasn’t delivered.
+So double-check the address before sending.
+(Or add the TO: address after the message is complete, including the attachment being attached.)

 Relevance, interest-generation, clarity, and keywords are critical.
 So is brevity.
 The subject is the “headline” of your message – the reason someone will click on it and start to read it.
 “Subject: Your Branch Manager job opening in Quincy (#165-06)” is specific and contains important keywords.
 And it doesn’t look like spam.